Joseph J. Sullivan (vaudeville)

 Joseph J. Sullivan was a blackface comedian and acrobat in New York.
-He composed the song Where Did You Get That Hat? and first performed it in 1888.
+He is best known for composing the vaudeville song Where Did You Get That Hat? which he first performed in 1888.
 It was a great success and he performed it many times thereafter.
+His other song compositions include Little Paddy Rooney in 1893.

+Little else is known about his life, but in July 1922 a monthly New York theatre magazine described how he had recently 'brought back the "flannel-mouthed" Irish comedians when he regaled vaudeville patrons with Where Did You Get That Hat?'.